Trust Territory of Somaliland: Background

 In 1941, Italian Somaliland was occupied by British and South African troops as part of the East African Campaign of World War II.
 The British continued to administer the area until 1 April 1950.
-On that date, Italian Somaliland was made a Trust Territory, as stipulated by United Nations General Assembly Resolution 289 of 21 November 1949.
+On that date, former Italian Somaliland was made a Trust Territory, as stipulated by United Nations General Assembly Resolution 289 of 21 November 1949.

 Return to Italian control

 The Somali Youth League (the main force in the country driving for independence) fiercely opposed the transfer of Somalia back to Italian control and accused Britain of bartering with the country in order to appease Italy.
 Of all of Italy's demands to manage its former colonies under Trusteeships, only the former Italian Somaliland was accepted.
 This was also the only case of a trusteeship being assigned to a defeated Second World War power.

 Advocating for the trusteeship on behalf of the U.S. government, American ambassador Philip Jessup argued that because the Somali were largely pastoral, "We can hardly expect these people to be in a position to determine for themselves what means might best assure their achievement of self government and independence..."
-Various anti-colonial member states of the United Nations pushed back against the planned 10 years of trusteeship, with Poland purposing a reduction to 3 years and Ethiopia voting against the trusteeship entirely.
+Various member states of the United Nations pushed back against the planned 10 years of trusteeship, with Poland proposing a reduction to 3 years and Ethiopia voting against the trusteeship entirely.
+Ethiopian Emperor Haile Selassie expressed a keen interest the territory, which his government deemed a 'lost province'.
+The Ethiopian Empire claimed Banaadir, which encompasses Mogadishu, as well as the adjacent Indian Ocean coastline, rightfully belonged to it based on 'historical grounds'.
+Ethiopia submitted a memorandum to the UN, contending that prior to the era of European colonialism, their empire had encompassed all of the former Italian Somaliland.

 The decision to put Somalia back under the control of its former colonial ruler was highly controversial as Somalis widely felt that the Trust Territory was being established for Italian interests.